-Conceptual Category Domain Standard Sequence and Duration Theorem to solve right triangles in applied problems.
-G-SRT.9. (+) Derive the formula $A = 1/2$ $ab \sin(C)$ for the area of a triangle by drawing an auxiliary line from a vertex perpendicular to the opposite side.
+Mathematical Domain Cluster Standard Assessed Quarter Domain the sine and cosine of complementary angles.
+Quarter G-SRT.8.
+Use trigonometric ratios and the 3 Pythagorean Theorem to solve right triangles in applied problems.
+G-SRT.9. (+) Derive the formula $A = 1/2 ab \sin(C)$ for the area of a triangle by drawing an auxiliary line from a vertex perpendicular to the opposite side.
 3 G-SRT.10. (+) Prove the Laws of Sines and Cosines and use them to solve problems 3 G-SRT.11. (+) Understand and apply the Law of Sines and the Law of Cosines to find unknown measurements in right and non-right triangles (e.g., surveying problems, resultant forces).
+3

+Mathematical Cluster Standard Assessed

+Domain Quarter

+Standard

-3 Standard Based on College Board Standards 4 Limits 4 Derivatives 4 Integral 4
+Based on 4

+College Board

+Standards

+Limits 4

+Derivatives 4

+Integral 4